Police Broadcasting Service Takes Off In 2018

 By Ejike Ejike, Abuja

-The Chairman, Chief Executive Officer of the Nigeria Police Broadcasting Service (NPBS), Edirin Jerry Wesley has revealed that the NPBS, effective from 2018, would be policing the nation through effective communication.
+The chairman and chief executive officer of the Nigeria Police Broadcasting Service (NPBS), Edirin Jerry Wesley has revealed that the NPBS from 2018, would be policing the nation through effective communication.

-Wesley also said with the take-off of the NPBS, ugly incidences of crime across the country would be a thing of the past.
+Wesley also said with the takeoff of the NPBS, ugly incidences of crimes across the country would be a thing of the past.

-According to him, the NPBS will cut across general security information on air, land and sea, saying that homeland security policing, boarder policing, and airport policing would be its primary focus.
+According to him, the NPBS will cut across general security information on air, land and sea, saying that homeland security policing, border policing, and airport policing would be its primary focus.

 Part of his statement made available to newsmen in Abuja, was in reaction to criminal incidences witnessed during the Christmas celebration.

-Wesley further said the NPBS will help Nigerians with free and fair elections in the country with the assistance of Nigerians helping the police and security agencies with timely information with the ‘See it, Say it out’ slogan of NPBS.
+Wesley further said the NPBS will help Nigerians conduct free and fair elections in the country with the assistance of Nigerians.

 He appreciated President Muhammadu Buhari and the Inspector General of Police, Ibrahim Idris, for the invaluable contributions made in ensuring the security of lives and property in the country.

-Wesley also reacted to the ongoing fuel scarcity across the country, noting that issues associating with hoarding of fuel and people causing nuisance around filling stations across the country would be wiped off.
+Wesley also reacted to the ongoing fuel scarcity across the country, noting that issues associated with hoarding of fuel and people causing nuisance around filling stations across the country would be wiped off.

 He added that kingpins, pirates, pipeline vandals, and those creating religious problems in the country would have no hiding place with the effective communication of NPBS.